Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 It’s as close to popping in a boat and actually rowing as most of us are going to get (especially indoors!).

-This option is probably the best value for your money, one of the better rowing machines that use water for resistance today.
+This option is probably the best value for your money, one of the better rowers that use water for resistance today.

 Not only is filling up the water tank simple and straightforward with this, but dialing in the right level of resistance for your workout is really straightforward, too.